CMU-IDS-2022/final-project-dunder-mifflin-paper-company/Report.md

 ## Results

-The visualizations your system produces and any data to help evaluate your approach.
-For example, you might describe a case study that illustrates how your visualization(s) to address your chosen problem.

 ### Exploratory Data Analysis

 With the interactive dashboard in the Exploratory Data Analysis page, we provide a storyline on what questions users can answer by playing around with the data visualizations.
 In the following paragraphs, we will go through each of the questions and discuss what the data has told us.